vvgomes/blog/_posts/2016-09-20-better-reducers.md

 {% endhighlight %}

 Now each action handler is an independent function with a single and succint responsibility.
 The same applies for the reducer which uses the Maybe container to drive the logic around the pattern matching.
 And just that.

+Those who are not familiar with Maybe can think of it as a container for a value that might or might not be present.
+In our example, an action type might or might not be found in the map.
+The `.fromNullable` constructor does that for us: it gets an actual function or it gets nothing in case there is no match.
+Next, we call `.map` which executes a present behavior.
+The interesting thing about `.map` is that is does not run in case the Maybe is holding an empty value.
+The last call `.getOrElse` returns the value from inside the container if the value is present.
+Otherwise, it uses the default argument, which in our case is the unchanged `stat`e`.

 ## Conclusion